manoverboard/AndrewBoardman/_projects/circus.md

 layout: single-project
 date: 2018-10-07 18:56:52 +0000
 main-image: "/uploads/uploads/grad-school-painting-double-crossed.jpg"
-project-excerpt: Paintings from graduate school between 1991 and 1993.
-Circles and circuses that connect various types of camps with the fantasy playgrounds of youth.
+project-excerpt: These are paintings from graduate school completed between 1991 and 1993.
+I was mostly exploring how 1930s culture announced the conclusion of modernity through a new and highly personal visual language.
 meta-description: ''

 ---